Sv443/PingStatus/README.md

 Per observed client:
 - LED
-- 100 Ω - 10 kΩ resistor (depends on how big the forward voltage of your LED is and how bright you want it; more resistance = dimmer)
+- ~150 Ω resistor (depends on the forward voltage of the LED)

 <br>